codacy-badger/monopoly-analysis/README.md

 and many more!

 ## ![](img/icons8-downloading-updates-24.png) Installation
+> To download and/or use this project, you have agreed and acknowledge of our [Terms of Use](https://github.com/sagelga/monopoly-analysis#boring-things-that-you-need-to-know).

 Download this repository by cloning or click [here to download the .zip file](https://github.com/sagelga/monopoly-analysis/archive/master.zip).

 > This program requires Python programming language and SQLite.
 Please download prior the launch of the program.